conservationtechlab/dencam/README.md

 ## Recording Status Page

-Displays the current number of video recordings saved and stores, the file directory they are currently being stored to, the amount of available storage, time stamp, and a countdown for the recording to start (which is only used for the initial dencam boot).
-When the countdown is done, that text will be replaced with a prompt that the dencam is currently recording.
-The second button is used to toggle recording on this page.
+This page displays the current number of video recordings that have been saved and stored, the file directory where the recordings are currently being written to, the amount of available storage, the timestamp, and a countdown for the recording to start (which is only used for the initial dencam boot).
+When the countdown is complete, the countdown text will be replaced with the recording status text.
+The second button is used to toggle the recording on this page.

 ## Solar Display Page